 Trying to conceive may feel like an emotional roller coaster, especially in the days leading up to getting your period.
 As you wait, every symptom might feel like early signs of pregnancy.

 You may wonder what morning sickness feels like — and how to distinguish it from indigestion caused by the cheeseburger you ate?

 Is that spotting on your underwear implantation bleeding, or just the early start of your period?

 How soon after having unprotected sex might you start to feel pregnant?

-"Some women feel pregnant even before they miss their periods, but most commonly, symptoms like nausea, sore breasts and fatigue will start sometime after they miss it," says Mary Jane Minkin, MD, Clinical Professor of Obstetrics & Gynecology at Yale University.
+"Some women feel pregnant even before they miss their periods, but most commonly, symptoms like nausea, sore breasts and fatigue will start sometime after they miss it," Dr. Mary Jane Minkin, clinical professor of obstetrics and gynecology at Yale University, tells TODAY.com.

 When should I take a pregnancy test?

 Minkin advises her patients to check as early as possible, pointing out that some tests, like the First Response Early Result Pregnancy Test, can tell you up to six days before the day your period is due.

 "I always encourage folks trying to become pregnant to do everything to avoid smoking, drinking, drug use, and to take a prenatal vitamin with folic acid, but nothing reinforces good behavior like a positive test, so if you are trying to conceive, and you want to know at the earliest possibility, an early test can be very helpful," Minkin tells TODAY.com.